razor-network/governance/Readme.md

 - API must be accessible to the public.
 - The endpoint should exhibit stability, with minimal errors.
 - API call limits should be ample.
-1 Request per 10 minutes at the minimum, from same IP address.
+1 Request per 10 minutes at the minimum, from the same IP address.
 (Razor network currently makes one request every 20 minutes)
 - API responses should be in JSON or XHTML formats.
 - The feed should be available across all geographical regions.
 - It must clear specific tests.